gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 ### Comparison to CureCoin
 ---
 #### What Is CureCoin?
-CureCoin is a cryptocurrency that aims to reward folding@home work
+CureCoin is a cryptocurrency that aims to reward folding@home work.
+Note you can earn Curecoin as the same time as Gridcoin for folding@home.

 #### Why Gridcoin Is Different

 * CureCoin only rewards folding@home --- Gridcoin rewards many projects
     * CureCoin is designed only for folding@home
         * Only one project can be rewarded
         * Expansion requires rework of the system